JSkinny78/Jekyll-Project/_projects/2018-08-28-HelloWorld.md

   - GitHub
 ---

 This Project helped to understand what the basics of git and GitHub.

-More Explanation
+## GitHub be crazy
+When you first look at GitHub it seems alien.
+It doesn't have a centralized program and it is filled with steps and hidden instructions that seem unnecessary.
+That is until you figure out it is essential to group work.